Former Tech Worker Pens Award Winning Book to Heal from Workplace Bullying To Be Featured At LA Times Book Festival

 “The Ookleberry Tree” aims to raise awareness of anti-Asian racism and focus harshly on workplace bullying.

-Bullying in the workplace is an all too common experience that can have a lasting impact on an individual's life.
-Former tech employee and Harvard alum, Judy Choi, this experience was the catalyst for her award-winning art book, "The Ookleberry Tree," which she will showcase at the upcoming LA Times Book Festival on 4/22 for the world's largest book retailer, Kinokuniya.
+LOS ANGELES, CALIFORNIA, UNITED STATES, April 19, 2023/EINPresswire.com/ -- Bullying in the workplace is an all too common experience that can have a lasting impact on an individual's life.
+Former tech employee and Harvard alum Judy Choi, this experience was the catalyst for her award-winning art book, "The Ookleberry Tree," which she will showcase at the upcoming LA Times Book Festival on 4/22 for the world's largest book retailer, Kinokuniya.

 “The Ookleberry Tree.”
 Choi’s book is a fairy tale illustrated with photographs and tells the story of a misfit girl named Yoyo who leaves the real world and enters an imaginary universe.
 Together with her new friend Ookles they ride a cow to find a magical tree that grants wishes.